|Nutritional Guidelines (per serving)|

 Rinse fish under cold water and pat to nearly dry.

 In a medium-size mixing bowl, combine all 'Spice Mix' ingredients.

 Using a sharp serrated knife or a clean pair of kitchen scissors, slice fish into chunky, 4-inch segments (this makes frying easier and crispier results!).

 Sprinkle a clean plate with cornstarch.
 Now dip fish into the spice mixture, coating all sides.
 Place coated pieces on the plate.

 In a wok or medium-size frying pan (not too large), pour oil, enough to cover the bottom of the pan plus a little more (1/4 to 1/2 inch deep).
-When oil is hot enough to make fish sizzle immediately when dipped in, it is ready.
+When the oil is hot enough to make fish sizzle immediately when dipped in, it is ready.
 Gently set coated fish pieces in the oil, allowing them to cook at least 1 minute before turning with tongs.

-Fish is done when the outside turns light golden brown.
+The fish is done when the outside turns light golden brown.

 Remove from oil and drain, or set directly on serving plate.
 Serve this fish up with lime wedges on the side and plenty of Thai jasmine rice.